tanvir55539/esp32-cam-webserver/README.md

 The ESP32 itself is susceptible to the usual list of WiFi problems, not helped by having small antennas, older designs, congested airwaves and demanding users.
 The majority of disconnects, stutters and other comms problems are simply due to 'WiFi issues'.
 The AI-THINKER camera module & esp32 combination is quite susceptible to power supply problems affecting both WiFi conctivity and Video quality; short cabling and decent power supplies are your friend here; also well cooled cases and, if you have the time, decoupling capacitors on the power lines.

 A basic limitation of the sketch is that it can can only support one stream at a time.
 If you try to connect to a cam that is already streaming (or attempting to stream) you will get no response and, eventually, a timeout.
 The stream itself is a [MJPEG stream](https://en.wikipedia.org/wiki/Motion_JPEG), which relies on the client (the web browser) to hold the connection open and request each new frame in turn via javascript.
 This can cause errors when browsers run into Javascript or caching problem, fail to request new frames or refuse to close the connection.

-* If you cannot start the stream you can check the `/dump` page of the cam to see if it currently reports the camera as streaming or not.
+- If you cannot start the stream you can check the `/dump` page of the cam to see if it currently reports the camera as streaming or not.

 Note that I do not respond to any Private Messages (via github, hackaday, or wherever) for support.

 ## Setup:

-* For programming you will need a suitable development environment, I use the Arduino IDE, but this code should work in the Espressif development environment too.
+- For programming you will need a suitable development environment, I use the Arduino IDE, but this code should work in the Espressif development environment too.
-* Make sure you are using the [latest version](https://www.arduino.cc/en/main/software#download) of the IDE and then follow [This Guide](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html) to set up the Espressif Arduino core for the IDE.
+- Make sure you are using the [latest version](https://www.arduino.cc/en/main/software#download) of the IDE and then follow [This Guide](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html) to set up the Espressif Arduino core for the IDE.
-* _I do not recommend or support running with development builds of either the IDE or the ESP arduino core._
+- _I do not recommend or support running with development builds of either the IDE or the ESP arduino core._
-* If you have a development board (anything that can be programmed via a standard USB cable/jack on the board itself) you are in luck.
+- If you have a development board (anything that can be programmed via a standard USB cable/jack on the board itself) you are in luck.
 Just plug it in and skip ahead to the [config](#config) section.
 Remember to set your board model.
-* The AI-THINKER board requires use of an external **3.3v** serial adapter to program; I use a `FTDI Friend` adapter, for more about this read AdaFruits excellent [FTDI Friend guide](https://learn.adafruit.com/ftdi-friend).
+- The AI-THINKER board requires use of an external **3.3v** serial adapter to program; I use a `FTDI Friend` adapter, for more about this read AdaFruits excellent [FTDI Friend guide](https://learn.adafruit.com/ftdi-friend).
-* Be careful not to use a 5v serial adapter since this will damage the ESP32.
+- Be careful not to use a 5v serial adapter since this will damage the ESP32. (as the ESP32 operates at 3.3V logic levels, and exposing it to 5V could damage it.)
+- Try using new jumper wires when connecting the ESP32-CAM to the FTDI.
+Sometimes, even if the setup and code are correct, connection issues can prevent the ESP32 from working properly.

 ### Wiring for AI-THINKER Boards (and similar clone-alikes)

 Is pretty simple, You just need jumper wires, no soldering really required, see the diagram below.
 ![Hoockup](Docs/hookup.png)

-* Connect the **RX** line from the serial adapter to the **TX** pin on ESP32
+- Connect the **RX** line from the serial adapter to the **TX** pin on ESP32
-* The adapters **TX** line goes to the ESP32 **RX** pin
+- The adapters **TX** line goes to the ESP32 **RX** pin
-* The **GPIO0** pin of the ESP32 must be held LOW (to ground) when the unit is powered up to allow it to enter it's programming mode.
-This can be done with simple jumper cable connected at poweron, fitting a switch for this is useful if you will be reprogramming a lot.
+- The **GPIO0** pin of the ESP32 must be held LOW (to ground) when the unit is powered up to allow it to enter it's programming mode.
+This can be done with simple jumper cable connected at power on, fitting a switch for this is useful if you will be reprogramming a lot.
-* You must supply 5v to the ESP32 in order to power it during programming, the FTDI board can supply this.
+- You must supply 5v to the ESP32 in order to power it during programming, the FTDI board can supply this.
+(ESP32 requires 5V power supply during programming, and the FTDI board is capable of providing this voltage)

 ### Download the Sketch, Unpack and Rename

 Download the latest release of the sketch from https://github.com/easytarget/esp32-cam-webserver/releases/latest

 - You can get the latest stable development release by cloning / downloading the `master` branch of the repo.

 This will give you an archive file with the Version number in it, eg.`esp32-cam-webserver-4.0.zip`.
 You need to unpack this into your Arduino sketch folder, and then you need to **rename the folder you extracted to remove the version number**, eg.`esp32-cam-webserver-4.0` becomes `esp32-cam-webserver`.